-Aging is a process where the structural and/or functional integrity of components will be continuously degraded by exposure to the environmental conditions under which it is operated.
-This article discusses aging mechanisms in various components of military systems, such as structural parts, engines, and subsystems.
+Aging is a process where the structural and/or functional integrity of components will be continuously degraded by exposure to the environmental conditions under which they are operated.
+This article discusses aging mechanisms in various components of military systems such as structural parts, engines, and subsystems.
 It describes the aging management processes such as full-scale structural testing and practical life-enhancement methods.
-The article reviews control and prevention systems such as usage monitoring systems and health monitoring systems necessary to provide effective corrosion maintenance on military systems.
-Failure prediction techniques, namely, the equivalent pre-crack size approach, life-cycle cost modeling and simulation, and holistic life-prediction methodology, are also discussed.
+The article reviews control and prevention systems such as usage and health monitoring systems necessary to provide effective corrosion maintenance on military systems.
+Failure prediction techniques, namely, the equivalent pre-crack size approach, life-cycle cost modeling and simulation, and holistic life-prediction methodology are also discussed.

 M. Colavita, Service Life and Aging of Military Equipment, Corrosion: Environments and Industries, Vol 13C, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2006, p 220–228, https://doi.org/10.31399/asm.hb.v13c.a0004131